helixml/helix/README.md

 To start the services:

 ```
-docker-compose up -d
+docker compose up -d
 ```

-The dashboard will be available on `http://localhost`.
+By default, the dashboard will be available on `http://localhost`.
+For setting up a private deployment, see [the docs](https://docs.helix.ml/helix/private-deployment/controlplane/#attaching-a-runner).
+We've documented easy TLS termination for you.

 Attach GPU runners: see [runners docs](https://docs.helix.ml/helix/private-deployment/controlplane/#attaching-a-runner)